nullpo-head/Out-of-the-Box-CodeServer/README.md

-# OoB Code-Server
+# OOTB Code-Server

-OoB Code-Server is an out-of-box Code-Server environment.
-With OoB Code-Server, you can set up a Code-Server environment in your cloud to which your iPad or laptop can connect, with little efforts.
+OOTB Code-Server is an out-of-the-box Code-Server environment.

+With OOTB Code-Server, you can set up a Code-Server environment in your cloud to which your iPad or laptop can connect, with little efforts.
-OoB Code-Server is equipped with
+OOTB Code-Server is equipped with

 1. HTTPS powered by Let's Encrypt
 2. Authorization by your GitHub account
 3. Mutable LXC Code-Server container, inside which you can do any mutable things as you usually do in an Ubuntu machine
 4. Automatic deallocation of your VM after 15-minutes idle time (Currently Azure VM is supported)

-OoB Code-Server consists of Docker-Compose containers for immutable components such as Https proxy and GitHub auth proxy, and a LXC container for mutable Code-Server environment.
+OOTB Code-Server consists of Docker-Compose containers for immutable components such as Https proxy and GitHub auth proxy, and a LXC container for mutable Code-Server environment.

-## Get Started
+## Getting Started

 ### 0. Prerequisites